What wedding stationery will I need?

 See more information on save the date cards here.

 Wedding invitations are an essential part of your wedding stationery, so they are very important to get right!
 Whether you choose to go professional and use a wedding stationery service or want to make the invitations yourself using a DIY wedding stationery kit, you’ll need to make the essential details clear, such as date, location, accommodation options and any gift list information.
-You may want to include a map, if your ceremony and venues are in different places, and links to any wedding websites you have set up.
+You may want to include a map and links to any wedding websites you have set up.

 It’s crucial to be clear on your invitations whether the guest receiving it is invited to the entire day, or just the evening reception, and whether they have any plus ones.